lauraaisling/lauraaisling/README.md

 ### Hi there 👋

-My name is Laura and I am a PhD candidate in the University of Limerick.
+My name is Laura and I am a PhD candidate interested in all things ML.

 Personal website: [lomahony](https://lomahony.github.io/)